TWENTY months old

 And I’ll get an idea about somewhere to go, something to write about, someone to call….which all feels right, like something divine is guiding me and the thought that comes.

 I can’t explain it without sounding strange.
 I’ve tried to tell Chris about my “meditating findings” and knew he was keeping his crazy pedometer on stand-by while still trying to be respectful of his wife.
+At this point, I have totally accepted the fact that I’m always going to be one of those weird people who believes in spirit and energy and signs from the Universe.

 However, I know I can tell you without receiving judgement.
 Because you exist in that powerful, yet calm place I’m learning to become a part of.

 I cannot be connected with a higher power if I’m sad and depressed and stuck in my mind.
-I cannot receive the magical evidence, like the blue jays, if I don’t believe there’s a higher power at work.
+I cannot receive the magical evidence, like the Blue Jays, if I don’t believe there’s a higher power at work.
 And I cannot feel close to you if I believe you’ve permanently disappeared.

 It’s all like comparing a closed flower to an open one–the sunshine simply cannot get in.